kunal333/E2ESynapseDemo/README.md

     `cd E2ESynapseDemo`

     ![Clone Git Repository](https://github.com/kunal333/E2ESynapseDemo/blob/master/images/CloneGitRepo.png)
-3. Start script and provide Resource Group Name and User credentials (Example below) `PS /home/kunal/E2ESynapseDemo> ./deploySynapseStorageADF.ps1`
+3. Start script and provide Resource Group Name and User credentials (See example below) `PS /home/kunal/E2ESynapseDemo> ./deploySynapseStorageADF.ps1`

     `Do you want to use existing resource(s) for this CMS Demo or create everything new from scratch?
 Enter 1 for New or 2 for Existing: 1`